 The purpose of Early Music Muse is:

-• to present new research and analysis, with entries, for example, on the stunningly crafted (and never before analysed, as far as I know) Boissart mandore in the V&A; a detailed picking-through of the many myths surrounding Greensleeves; a series about the 13th century Cantigas de Santa Maria; a three part series on the evidence for how to arrange and perform medieval music in an historically informed way; a series about Elizabethan clown and taborer Richard Tarleton; an article with a recording of 3 polyphonic songs from c.
-1200, 2 of which have not been previously recorded; a series about the neglected and magnificent 14th century stone carvings of minstrels in Beverley Minster; a re-examination of the 14th century ‘gittern’ found in Elbląg, Poland, which is really a koboz; and a regular return to manuscripts to interpret medieval and renaissance music from the source.
+• to present new research and analysis, with entries, for example, on the stunningly crafted (and never before analysed, as far as I know) Boissart mandore in the V&A; a series about the 13th century Cantigas de Santa Maria; a three part series on the evidence for how to arrange and perform medieval music in an historically informed way; a series about Elizabethan clown and taborer Richard Tarleton; an article with a recording of 3 polyphonic songs from c.
+1200, 2 of which have not been previously recorded; a series about the neglected and magnificent 14th century stone carvings of minstrels in Beverley Minster; a re-examination of the 14th century ‘gittern’ found in Elbląg, Poland, which is really a koboz; 3 articles about music and musical instruments in the paintings of Jheronimus Bosch; the work of Jehan Tabourot (under the pen name Thoinot Arbeau) to preserve 16th century French dances; and a series of 3 articles about how to interpret medieval iconography of musical instruments.

 To view an index of all the articles on this website, click here.